 IT’S DIFFERENT.
 Pressure cooking is a completely different kind of cooking.
 You can’t just throw stuff in willy-nilly and expect perfection five minutes later.
 There are rules, which when followed, pay off in spades.
 But you have to know them, learn them and follow them.
 It’s not hard, but it is completely different than what you might be used to.

 TAKE A TOUR.
 Since I got into this pressure cooker thing, I have had no fewer than four pressure cookers—two stovetop and two electric.
-I’ve given away the first two, the third disappeared in our big move two years ago and I am in love with number four: 7-in-1 Instant Pot Duo, (about $99 as I write).
+I’ve given away the first two, the third disappeared in our big move two years ago and I am in love with number four: 7-in-1 Instant Pot Duo.
 It is my pick for the Best Inexpensive Pressure Cooker (actually it’s 7 different appliances, all rolled into one).
 Whether you have another model of Instant Pot or a completely different pressure cooker altogether, take a few minutes to walk through this helpful step-by-step tour with pictures over at Paint the Kitchen Red.

 JOIN A GROUP.
 One of the most helpful things I did the day I got my Instant Pot was to join Instant Pot Community, a Facebook group.
 It’s free and so helpful.
 With nearly a three-quarters of a million Instant Pot fans and fanatics in the group, this is the place to learn anything and everything there is to know about how to use your Instant Pot successfully.